Huseyin Kyuchuk: Publications and organisational work

-Author

-Author of number of scientific publications regarding Romani, Turkish, Gagauz, Bulgarian and Russian in contact; acquisition of Romani and Turkish; education of minority children in Europe, Kyuchuk also published many children's books in Romani and English, but the most famous ones are: "A history of the Romani People" (2005) written in co-authorship with Ian Hancock and "My name was Hussein" (2004) published by Boyds Mills Press, USA.He is author of number of children books in Romani, German, Turkish, Arabic, English and Bulgarian.
+Kyuchukov has published on Romani, Turkish, Gagauz, Bulgarian and Russian in contact; the acquisition of Romani and Turkish; and the education of minority children in Europe.
+He has also written children's books in Romani, German, Turkish, Arabic, English and Bulgarian.
+Among his best-known works are A History of the Romani People (2005), co-written with Ian Hancock, and My Name Was Hussein (2004), published by Boyds Mills Press.

-In 1995 Prof. Kyuchuk established the "Diversity" Balkan Foundation for Cross-cultural education and understanding in Sofia, Bulgaria and between 1995 - 2007 he was its Executive Director.
-Under his supervision the Foundation realized more than 100 educational and linguistic projects.
-Between 1998-1999 he did work at the Institute of Educational Policy at Open Society Institute-Budapest and he was responsible for development of educational strategies for Roma and minority children education in Central and East European countries.
+In 1995 he founded the Diversity Balkan Foundation for Cross-cultural Education and Understanding in Sofia, Bulgaria, and served as its executive director until 2007.
+Between 1998 and 1999 he worked at the Institute of Educational Policy of the Open Society Institute in Budapest, where he was responsible for developing educational strategies for Romani and minority children in Central and Eastern Europe.

-Between 2000 and 2004, Kyuchukov was the secretary general of the International Romani Union (IRU).
+Between 2000 and 2004 he was secretary general of the International Romani Union.

-In 2011, he established the Roma Center for Intercultural Dialogue in Berlin and he is its director.
+In 2011 he established the Roma Center for Intercultural Dialogue in Berlin, which he directs.

-In 2018, together with Prof. Dr. Ian Hancock and Orhan Galjus, he established the ERAN (Eurаsian Romani Academic Network) of scholars of Romani origin in Europe and Asia, and since then he acts as the vice-president of the network.
-In 2021 he established a European Young Roma Scholars Network (EYRSN) in Berlin, Germany, with the goal to unite all Roma Ph.D. students and young Roma scholars form Europe.
+In 2018, together with Ian Hancock and Orhan Galjus, he founded the Eurasian Romani Academic Network (ERAN), a network of scholars of Romani origin in Europe and Asia, and has since served as its vice-president.
+In 2021 he founded the European Young Roma Scholars Network (EYRSN) in Berlin, intended to bring together Romani doctoral students and early-career scholars across Europe.

-Between 2018 and 2020 and between 2021 and 2023, he was the vice-president of the Gypsy Lore Society.
+He was vice-president of the Gypsy Lore Society from 2018 to 2020 and again from 2021 to 2023.

-In 2020 he established the "Roma Research Center" at the University of Silesia, Katowice, Poland and since then he serves as its director.
+In 2020 he established the Roma Research Center at the University of Silesia in Katowice, Poland, and has since served as its director.

-Kyuchuk established the International Journal of Romani Language and Culture and he was the editor of the journal between 2011 and 2013.
+Kyuchukov founded the International Journal of Romani Language and Culture and edited it between 2011 and 2013.

-Between 2014 and 2016, he studied children and youth psychotherapy in Berlin, Germany, and he works and does research in the field of psychotherapy with migrant and refugee children and youth.
+Between 2014 and 2016 he trained in child and adolescent psychotherapy in Berlin, and works and conducts research on psychotherapy with migrant and refugee children and young people.

-Editor
+Editorial work

-Currently, he is editor of the series Roma (with Ian Hancock), Interculturalism and intercultural education, Lincom Studies in Language Acquisition and Bilingualism, Turkish and Turkic Languages and Cultures (with Suer Erker), and Lincom Studies in Romani Linguistics (with Milan Samko) published by LINCOM Academic Publisher in Germany.
+Kyuchukov edits several book series published by LINCOM Academic Publisher in Germany: Roma (with Ian Hancock), Interculturalism and Intercultural Education, Lincom Studies in Language Acquisition and Bilingualism, Turkish and Turkic Languages and Cultures (with Suer Eker) and Lincom Studies in Romani Linguistics (with Milan Samko).

-He was also "proposed for Vice-Minister on Roma Educational Integration at the Bulgarian Ministry of Education and Science".
+In 2005 he was proposed as deputy minister for Romani educational integration at the Bulgarian Ministry of Education and Science.